-Streets selected for the Preventive Street Maintenance Program are determined by using a pavement management system.
-Annually, staff visually inspects each street in the city and assigns a condition rating to the pavement.
+Streets selected for the Preventive Street Maintenance Program are determined by using a pavement management system that inspects each street in the city and assigns a condition rating to the pavement.
 The condition rating is based upon the deterioration of the pavement.
 The latest citizen survey results and input from the Economic Development and Planning & Development Departments are also considered when selecting streets for the annual program.
 The number of streets selected each year is dependent upon the amount of funding available for the program.

-- Asphalt Overlays on 7 streets.
-This consists of applying a 2 to 3 inch layer of hot mix asphalt on the street to level and waterproof the roadway.
+- Asphalt overlays on 21 streets.
+An asphalt overlay consists of applying a 2 to 3 inch layer of hot mix asphalt on the street to level and waterproof the roadway.
+COMPLETED

-- Slurry Seal applied to 23 streets.
+- Asphalt slurry seal treatment applied to 33 streets.
 Slurry seal is a mixture of oil and crushed rock.
 When the mixture is applied it bonds to the pavement, sealing the street and increasing skid resistance.
+COMPLETED

-- Crack Seal Treatment applied to 21 streets.
+- Asphalt crack seal treatment applied to 52 streets.
 This consists of sealing the cracks in the pavement to prevent moisture from penetrating into the base and subgrade material.
+IN PROGRESS